go-to-k/cls3/README.md

 In this mode, operation across regions is not possible, but only in **one region**.
 You can specify the region with the `-r` option.

+### Deletion of Table Buckets for S3 Tables

+The `-t | --tableBucketsMode` option allows you to delete the Table Buckets for S3 Tables.

+In this mode, operation across regions is not possible, but only in **one region**.
+You can specify the region with the `-r` option.

 ### Number of objects that can be deleted

 The delete-objects API provided by the CLI and SDK has a limit of "the number of objects that can be deleted in one command is limited to 1000", but This tool has no limit on the number.